xiangweili-fs/learn-xgboost/README.md

 *Question 9:* What are the three most important features of your model?

+Answer: person name, birth city, spouse name

 *Question 10:* Where in the first decision tree plot do you expect your most important feature to be?
 Where is it actually, and why?

+Answer: Spouse name but it is not in the plot with num_trees = 0.
+It is not at the top of the tree but in the third level with num_trees = 3

 Note: You can modify the 'num_trees' argument in xgb.plot_tree to see the decision tree plot for other iterations.
 This gives you some idea of what is happening with each new iteration.
 The classifier runs over all the decision trees by default - but you can run it only up to any number of trees in your saved model with additional parameters.